beenzust/itmconsult/content/english/blog/_index.md

 ---
 title: "Our Thoughts  ..
-COMING SOON!"
+Comming soon!"
 subtitle: ""
 # meta description
 description: "This is meta description"